 But anti-depressants for most should never be your first resort or your perceived cure-all.

 Anti-depressants Are a Temporary Solution.
 To Win the War Once and For All You Must Find Natural Ways to Fight Depression

 Relying on antidepressants to eradicate your depression is like having your leg blown off and then wrapping it in more gauze instead of closing up the wound and getting surgery.

 It might keep you going for a little while, but eventually, you will be forced to either confront the real problem or die.

-What I’m going to offer you today is a natural solution to the problem of depression.
+What I’m going to offer you today are proven and natural ways to ways to help depression.

 Make no mistake – this isn’t a quick fix.

 People often ask me about how to beat depression fast or how to fight depression alone.

 And although you can beat depression fast, it won’t happen overnight.